HarlleyHauradou/SlicerGHOST/readme.md

-# GHOST - Generator of High Optimized Simulation Templates
+# GHOST - Generator of Health Optimized Simulation Templates

 ## Overview

-**GHOST** (Generator of High Optimized Simulation Templates) is a plugin for the [3D Slicer](https://www.slicer.org/) platform designed to facilitate the creation of voxelized phantoms for Monte Carlo N-Particle (MCNP) simulations.
+**GHOST** (Generator of Health Optimized Simulation Templates) is a plugin for the [3D Slicer](https://www.slicer.org/) platform designed to facilitate the creation of voxelized phantoms for Monte Carlo N-Particle (MCNP) simulations.
 The plugin allows users to convert segmented 3D images into lattice structures compatible with the MCNP code, automatically handling the conversion and generating the necessary input files (`GHOST`) for MCNP simulations.

 ## Features